Green Inventory Management for Fashion Retail - Case Study

 For each scenario, we count the number of mixed cartons we need to prepare to fulfil the replenishment orders.

-With a lower frequency of orders, we are supposed to increase the quantity per order and reduce the percentage of items picked by piece.
+With fewer orders, we are supposed to increase the quantity per order and reduce the percentage of items picked by the piece.

 💡 Insights

-- Without surprise, the total number of cartons prepared remains stable as the total demand during the simulation period remains the same for all scenarios.
+- As expected, the total number of cartons prepared remains stable, as total demand during the simulation period remains the same across all scenarios.

 - The percentage of mixed cartons is dropping from 27% (Scenario 1: R = 2) to 9% (Scenario 9: R = 10)